ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 | Performance - XL | This option is suitable when the total throughput required is multiple Gbps for L7 and VPN. |
 {: caption="Table 2.
 Network edge descriptions" caption-side="bottom"}

+High inbound traffic from the public internet can trigger {{site.data.keyword.cloud_notm}}'s network protection platform.
+Contact IBM Support to discuss options for your network protection setting if you anticipate high inbound rates.
+For more information, see [Understanding network protection](../docs/subnets?topic=subnets-understanding-network-protect).
+{: note}

 ## Profile storage type
 {: #tenant-plan-deploy-storage}